EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

   }
 }
 ```
-The state object gets updated after each Ajax request.
+The state object gets updated after each AJAX request.

 ### data-ajax-cart-bind-state